CoqueiroS/CADIn/README.md

 	- Read coverage in selected regions of the annotation file.

 - **vcf/**
-	- File in variant call format (VCF) with all single-nucleotide variants found on chromosome(s).
+	- File in variant call format (VCF) with all single-nucleotide variants found on the chromosome(s).

 - **statistical/**
 	- *combineCoverage.csv*